 RELATIVITY OF ALL THINGS, and the mountains in Stampa?
 They are here and they will remain, like the forest.

 Throughout his life Giacometti remained fascinated by the existential challenges and ineffable mysteries of the human figure and psyche, which he explored in the portraits or likenesses that he produced of family, friends, and colleagues.
 His mother, for example, became a central focus in a series of works that include the plaster bust Tête de la mere (1927–30) as well as drawings and lithographs of her reading and sitting.
-Giacometti’s portrayals convey the strength of his emotional attachment to her as well as his conceptual and formal attention to the charged space that a single person occupies, which he called “the void”.
-Long after his mother’s death, he continued to work in the solitude of the Stampa studio as a respite from his busy life in Paris; Buste d’Homme (dit New York I) (1965) was modeled after his brother Diego as well as other male models in an attempt to create the “anonymous portrait,” and Buste d’Annette X (1965) one of the many portraits that he made of his wife, were both produced there and shown in his New York retrospective at the Museum of Modern Art in 1965.
+Giacometti’s portrayals convey the strength of his emotional attachment to her as well as his conceptual and formal attention to the charged space that a single person occupies, which he called “the void.”
+Long after his mother’s death, he continued to work in the solitude of the Stampa studio as a respite from his busy life in Paris; Buste d’Homme (dit New York I) (1965)—modeled after his brother Diego as well as other male models in an attempt to create the “anonymous portrait”—and Buste d’Annette X (1965), one of the many portraits that he made of his wife, were both produced there and shown in his retrospective at the Museum of Modern Art in New York in 1965.

 A fully illustrated catalogue with an essay by Véronique Wiesinger will accompany the exhibition.

 Wyatt Allgeier pays homage to the renowned gallerist and artist Betty Parsons (1900–1982).

 Peter Lindbergh discusses photography and the history of his practice with Catherine Grenier, Director of Fondation Giacometti.
 An accompanying video captures Lindbergh describing the powerful experience he had while photographing sculptures by Alberto Giacometti.